rbtcollins/bitnami-docker/vcloud/redmine/README.md

     -p 192.168.109.2-192.168.109.253
 ```

-Now if we list the existing networks using `vca network`, you will notice that the DNS server address is configured on the `default-routed-network`.
+Now if you list the existing networks using `vca network`, you will notice that the DNS server address is configured on the `default-routed-network`.

 Next we will assign a public IP address to the gateway interface.
-This will allow us to access the services running on the cluster over the internet.
+This will allow us to access the services (Redmine) running on the cluster over the internet.

 ```bash
 $ vca gateway add-ip